brian-silabs/soc-empty-gpd-dmp/README.md

 ## Notes
 NB: GPD Channel for RX during 1st commissioning phase is always 11 (channel configuration channel)
 NB: Main loop has to be periodically called so the device behavior works (Approx 1 sec between each)
+NB: Any change to the .ISC will re-integrate the libmbedtls.a to the .cproject file
+    Make sure that you remove it before compilation or you will get duplicate definitions

 ## Fixed issues :
 1. An issue where Commissioning Requests are sent right after each other